Cosmicflows-4: Galaxy Groups

 \section{Galaxy Groups}

 Galaxies tend to lie in groups, large and small.
 If associations are made correctly, then all distance measures to galaxies in a group should be the same within uncertainties.
 The composition of galaxy groups, then, is of major importance for our study for at least three reasons.
 First, averaging over the properties of a group reduces errors.
 With weighted averaging of distances, uncertainties can be brought down from single case 20-25\% values (depending on the methodology) to statistical uncertainties of a few percent with some rich clusters.
 The gains apply to velocities as well.
 Velocity averaging can encompass {\it all} known group members, not just those with measured distances.
-Second, it is particularly important in the modeling of galaxy flows to accurately locate the rich clusters, where distance measures from at least the fundamental plane and surface brightness fluctuation targets congregate.
+Second, it is particularly important in the modeling of galaxy flows to accurately locate the rich clusters, where distance measures from at least the FP and SBF targets congregate.
 Rich clusters tend to lie at focal points of galaxy streams.

-Third, and perhaps most important, it is through the groups that we most effectively match the zero point scaling of the diverse samples.
+Third, and perhaps most importantly, it is through the groups that we most effectively match the zero-point scaling of the diverse samples.
 Given the potential for systematics within samples, across sectors of the sky, and with distance, the more overlap the better.
 While there can be some overlap at the level of individual galaxies, by far most of our overlaps occur at the level of groups and clusters.
-A corollary benefit is the ability, in comparing distances to objects in common, to weed out egregiously bad data.
+A corollary benefit is the ability to weed out egregiously bad data while comparing distances to objects in common,